Grout odor

 2. 2

-Apply a grout sealer to the clean grout lines to prevent future moisture and odor issues.
+After cleaning, apply a grout sealer to help prevent future moisture buildup and odor.

 Frequently Asked Questions